linode/docs/docs/quick-answers/linux-essentials/what-is-cloud-computing/index.md

 title: What is Cloud Computing?
 ---

 Cloud computing provides access to powerful, scalable, and versatile computer resources over the internet for a variety of purposes.
 Common uses are hosting websites, streaming media, providing email services, and data storage and analysis.
-Because cloud computing infrastructre is shared, computing power is available for a much lower cost than owning and maintaing these systems independently.
+Because cloud computing infrastructure is shared, computing power is available for a much lower cost than owning and maintaining these systems independently.

-You can acquire cloud computing capabilities from a cloud hosting company that offers different plans.
-These plans can be expanded or reduced to meet a variety of user requirements.
-The cost and time spent maintaining the hardware and virtualization software are offloaded to the cloud provider - you only need to worry about your application.

 ## Why Use Cloud Computing?